Integrating Open edX with WordPress or another CMS

 First of all, there are certain features to look for when integrating open edX with an external website or a marketing site:

-- Seamless branding: Most likely the integration you are looking for requires that the website and the open edX platform share a significant ammount of styles and “look and feel” so that the users get an integrated experience across both platforms.
+- Seamless branding: Most likely the integration you are looking for requires that the website and the Open edX platform share a significant amount of styles and “look and feel” so that the users get an integrated experience across both platforms.

-- Visibility of the course catalogue: This is the capacity of the external website to access information about the list of courses that are available to the users
+- Visibility of the course catalog: This is the capacity of the external website to access information about the list of courses that are available to the users

 The rest of this article will dive into more depth about what it takes to accomplish each of these features.